yogeshojha/rengine/README.md

 Thank you for your interest in reporting reNgine vulnerabilities!
 If you are aware of any potential security vulnerabilities in reNgine, we encourage you to report them immediately via [huntr.dev](https://huntr.dev/bounties/disclose/?target=https%3A%2F%2Fgithub.com%2Fyogeshojha%2Frengine).

-**Please do not disclose vulnerabilities via Github issues/blogs/tweets after/before reporting to huntr.dev as this is explicitly against the disclosure policy of huntr.dev and reNgine and will not be considered for monetary rewards.**
+**Please do not disclose vulnerabilities via GitHub issues/blogs/tweets after/before reporting to huntr.dev as this is explicitly against the disclosure policy of huntr.dev and reNgine and will not be considered for monetary rewards.**

 Please note that the reNgine maintainer does not set the bounty amount.
 The bounty reward is determined by an industry-first equation developed by huntr.dev to understand the popularity, impact and value of repositories to the open-source community.

 **What do I expect from security researchers?**

-* Patience: Please note that I am currently the only maintainer in reNgine and it will take some time to validate your report.
+* Patience: Please note that I am currently the only maintainer in reNgine, and it will take some time to validate your report.
 I ask for your patience during this process.
 * Respect for privacy and security reports: Please do not publicly disclose any vulnerabilities (including GitHub issues) before or after reporting them on huntr.dev!
 This is against the disclosure policy and will not be rewarded.
 * Respect the rules